UWCubeSat/lost/README.md

 - Linux or Mac.
 If you have Windows, I recommend installing the Windows Subsystem for Linux.
 - A C compiler, such as GCC.
 On Debian, `apt install gcc`
 - GNU Make.
 On Debian, `apt install make`
+- Groff, to generate help text. `apt install groff`
+- (Recommended) ASAN (Address Sanitizer).
+We use this to catch memory errors early. `apt install libasan`.
+(If you wish to use LOST without the address sanitizer, build it with `make LOST_DISABLE_ASAN=1`)
 - Git.
 On Debian, `apt install git`
 - Cairo, to read and write PNGs as well as draw on them for debugging and demo purposes.
 You won't need this on your CubeSat.
 On Debian, `apt install libcairo2-dev`.
 Elsewhere, follow the